Kirsty Wales Mobile Massage Therapies

 How can I help you feel better?

-By using approved, specific and non-invasive massage therapies I can improve your overall feeling of wellbeing by reducing ...the symptoms of your treatments and medications.
+By using approved, specific and non-invasive massage therapies I can improve your overall feeling of wellbeing by reducing the negative symptoms of your treatments and medications.

 Let’s not forget, this is your massage.
 You are in control of your massage.
 Each session will be tailored to suit your needs on the day, especially if you are having a bad day.
 The specialist oncology massage training I have been taught, enables me to make the adaptations required to help you feel better whatever stage of your cancer journey.
 For example, sometimes you may only want a hand or foot massage, other times you may prefer a neck and shoulders massage.
 The choice is yours.

 I use products from the Jennifer Young range which is suitable for skin which may be suffering from damage after radiotherapy.

 The certified techniques used during the session are provided in the comfort and privacy of your own home so you don’t have to make awkward, uncomfortable and unnecessary journeys.

 You don’t need permission to have a little ‘me time’.

 Massage and the treatment of scars following operations or accidents has been developed by Sharon Wheeler in the USA.
 I have embraced Sharon’s methods along with my cancer massage therapies.
 They can go hand in hand

 with each other and provide a holistic approach to your recovery.
 ScarWork Therapy is still relatively new in the UK and I am thrilled to be one of about 300 therapists currently registered in the UK who can deliver